rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ```
 Save and exit the file.

-Just like before, describe what you are doing a little here.
 The `sftp-server` and `internal-sftp` are part of OpenSSH.
 The `internal-sftp`, while not too different from the `sftp-server`, simplifies configurations using `ChrootDirectory` to force a different file system root on clients.
 That is why you use `internal-sftp`.

 ### The template and script